megvii-research/neural-painter/README.md

 nonlinearities and initialized with gaussian random weights.

-The key to generate these intriguing images is the use of random nonlinearities from a large nonlinearity pool at each layer, especially those discontinuous nonlinearities.
+The key to generate these intriguing images is the use of random nonlinearities from a large nonlinearity pool at each layer, especially those discontinuous functions (like sign) or functions with large gradient near some point (e.g, log(abs(x) + eps)).

 Here are the nonlinearity pool we've used so far:
 ```python